Calisthenics vs Gym Body: Which is Better for Fat Loss?

 WEIGHTLIFTING

-Strength training assists with weight control prevents bone loss and can even form new bones.
+Strength training assists with weight control, prevents bone loss, and can even form new bones.
 This can decrease the chance of fractures from osteoporosis.
 It also enhances balance and raises energy levels.
 Weight training can increase long-term balance in maturers.
-The added muscle men have, the weaker their chance of dying from cancer, and also having muscle can develop insulin sensitivity and glucose tolerance.
+The more muscle men have the slighter their chance of dying from cancer, and also, having muscle can develop insulin sensitivity and glucose tolerance.

 BENEFITS OF WEIGHTLIFTING